JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getconstrsolution(m::AbstractMathProgModel)

-    Returns a vector containing the values of the constraints at the solution.
+    Returns a vector containing the values of the linear constraints at the solution.
 This is the vector :math:`Ax`.

 .. function:: getreducedcosts(m::AbstractMathProgModel)